-Switzerland continues to become more urban, new statistics show - SWI swissinfo.ch
+Switzerland continues to urbanise, statistics show - SWI swissinfo.ch

-Switzerland continues to become more urban, new statistics show
+Switzerland continues to urbanise, statistics show

 Between 2010 and 2020, three new urban areas and ten cities were registered in Switzerland, where just 14% now officially live in the countryside.